cNAKAMORI/ngl/webapp/README.md

 All function and representations apply to the visible structures only.

 ## query
-load: some url addresses of web file
+load: some url addresses of web file <br>
 script: some function or representation files of scripts floder

 exapmle: http://localhost/ngl/webapp?load=http://localhost/rank1.pdb,http://localhost//rank2.pdb&script=representation/alphafold,function/alignment